Consultant Radiologist (Basé à East Kilbride)

 Familiarise Yourself with the MDT Process

 Since you'll be engaging in regional MDTs, it's crucial to understand how these teams operate.
-Brush up on your knowledge of multidisciplinary team dynamics and be ready to share your thoughts on collaboration in patient care.
+Brush up on your knowledge of multidisciplinary teamwork and be ready to share examples of how you've collaborated with other specialists in the past.

 Highlight Your Teaching Experience

 The role involves contributing to undergraduate and postgraduate education.
-Be sure to mention any teaching or mentoring experience you have, and think about how you can contribute to the educational environment at NHS Ayrshire & Arran.
+Be sure to mention any teaching or mentoring experience you have, and think about how you can contribute to the educational goals of NHS Ayrshire & Arran.

 Prepare Questions for the Interviewers